yakiro-nvg/yapd/README.md

 free to use it in whatever way you want.
 However, this is just a result form my two-week hackathon, to searching for a realtime pedestrian detector that can be run on embedded hardware.
 Please, don't expect more from that.
-Besides,  I'm too busy now to turn it into a serious product, there is limited comment inside source code as well, sorry about that.
+Besides,  I'm too busy now to turn it to a serious product, there is limited comment inside source code as well, sorry about that.

 # What works currently